All Episodes

 Okay.

-So you think it's maybe a trial balloon.
+So you think it's maybe a trial balloon?

 Put the leak out to see if the American people even care about Afghanistan.

-Well, to see how mad the left is going to get, if they'll let him do it or not.
+Well, to see how mad the left is going to get if they'll let him do it or not.

-Uh well, that it could be.
+Well, it could be.

-That's that's uh that what preceded it.
+That's what preceded it.

 Who knows?

-The uh uh it's one of two things.
+It's one of two things.

-The leak, they're either Obama is trying to help his position of not expanding, sitting tight, rethinking the strategy, or the leak is to embarrass Obama and protect the military here.
+The leak, either Obama is trying to help his position of not expanding, sitting tight, rethinking the strategy, or the leak is to embarrass Obama and protect the military here.

-People's lives on the line.
+There are people's lives on the line.

-I mean, this is not we're not playing beanbag here.
+I mean, this is not, we're not playing beanbag here.

 People's lives in California being ruined because of attention to animals.